fbpx

 ‘Will Trent’ Shocker: Sonja Sohn Exits as ABC Confirms Amanda Wagner’s Death

-After the jaw-dropping ending of Will Trent Season 4, Episode 15, ABC has officially confirmed what many fans were hoping wasn’t true: Amanda Wagner is dead.
-The beloved GBI Deputy Director, played by Sonja Sohn, was killed after being stabbed multiple times while tracking a dangerous lead tied to the elusive “Commander.”
+After the jaw-dropping ending of Will Trent Season 4, Episode 15, ABC has officially confirmed what a lot of us were hoping wasn’t true: Amanda Wagner is dead.
+The GBI Deputy Director, played by Sonja Sohn, was killed after being stabbed multiple times while tracking a dangerous lead tied to the elusive “Commander.”

-The confirmation arrives as the Ramón Rodríguez-led procedural heads into its final episodes of the season—and just like that, one of its foundational characters is gone.
+The confirmation comes as the Ramón Rodríguez-led procedural heads into its final stretch of the season—and just like that, one of its most important characters is gone.

 A Cliffhanger That Hits Different

-Titled “The Blank Expanse of Nothing,” the episode ended with Will discovering Amanda’s body in the street—an image that felt intentionally brutal for a show that doesn’t typically go there with its core characters.
+Titled “The Blank Expanse of Nothing,” the episode ends with Will discovering Amanda’s body in the street—an image that felt especially brutal for a show that doesn’t usually take out its core characters like that.

 And maybe that’s why it hit so hard.